pillowlab/GLMspiketools/README.md

-Installation
+Download
 ==========

-1. Download: clone the repository (```git clone git@github.com:pillowlab/GLMspiketools.git```) or [download as zip](https://github.com/pillowlab/GLMspiketools/archive/master.zip) and then unzip the archive.
+1. Either clone the repository from github (```git clone git@github.com:pillowlab/GLMspiketools.git```) or [download as zip](https://github.com/pillowlab/GLMspiketools/archive/master.zip) and then unzip the archive.
-2. Launch matlab and cd into the main directory containing the code (e.g. `cd  code/GLMspiketools/`).
-3. CD to the sub-directory `tools_mexcode` and run the initialization script `initialize_mexcode` from the command line.
-This will compile the C files in the sub-directory `mexcode` using the default compiler settings

-Use
+Basic Usage
 ===

-1. From the main code directory, run the `setpaths` script to add relevant sub-directories to the matlab path and initialize the global variable "RefreshRate".
+1. From the main code directory (e.g., `~/Downloads/GLMspiketools/`), run the `setpaths` script to add relevant sub-directories to the matlab path.
-2. Examine scripts in sub-directory `testscripts/` to see simple examples of simulation and fitting to spike data using the code:
+2. Examine demo scripts in sub-directory `demos/` to see simple scripts illustrating how to simulate and fit the GLM to spike train data.

-**Test Scripts:**
+**Demo Scripts:**

-1. `testscript_GLM.m` - fits plain GLM (temporal stimulus kernel only).
+1. `demo1_GLM_temporalStim.m` - simulates and fits GLM  with 1D (purely temporal) stimulus.
-2. `testscript_GLM_coupled.m` - fits GLM with two coupled neurons.m
+2. `demo2_GLM_spatialStim.m` - simulates and fits GLM  with 2D (space
+   x time) stimulus, and illustrates both linear and bilinear parametrization of stimulus filter.
-3. `testscript_GLM_spatialStim.m` - fits GLM using two different parametrizations
+3. `testscript_GLM_coupled.m` - simulates and fits GLM with two coupled neurons
-     of stimulus kernel (linear vs. bilinear)
-4. `testscript_GLM_splineNlin.m` - fits GLM incorporating an arbitrary
-     nonlinearity parametrized by cubic splines.
-     - uses coordinate ascent of filter and nonlinearity params (not concave!)
-     - illustrates code for plotting spike rasters

 Notes
 =====

-- time is represented in units of "stimulus frames", which is controlled by the global variable RefreshRate (Hz).
-Thus, for example, if RefreshRate=100, each unit of time is 10ms, and a post-spike kernel discretized in time bins of width dt=.02 has time bins of length 0.2 ms.
+- The code allows for two discretizations of time: `dtStim` specifies the size of time bins representing a single frame of the stimulus, and `dtSp` specifies the size of time bins for spikes (both in units of seconds).
+The code requires `dtSp` to evenly divide `dtStim`.
+Thus, for example, if the stimulus has a refresh rate of 100 Hz and spikes are represented with 1ms precision, then `dtStim=.01` and `dtSp=.001`.

-- fitting code relies on the matlab optimization toolbox ("fminunc", "fmincon").
+- fitting code relies on the matlab optimization toolbox function "fminunc".

+- An older release of this code (tagged 'v1' on github) had functionality that is no longer supported.
+Namely: cubic spline parametrization of the nonlinearity, and a smart "chunking" of the design matrix that was more memory efficient (albeit slightly slower).
+If memory issues are a problem, due to large stimulus or coupling from many neurons, we suggest checking out version v1.
+(In the shell: `git git checkout tags/v1`).
+Note release v1 requires mex for compiling several functions written in C.